-Tenants, check if your rental checks out with the healthy homes standards.
+Check if your rental meets the healthy homes standards.

-When you’re looking for a new rental, here’s a few things to look for and ask questions about.
+All rental properties must meet the healthy homes standards unless an exemption applies.
+When you’re looking for a new rental, here are a few things to look for and ask questions about.

-This list doesn’t cover everything in the healthy homes standards, just some things you can easily keep an eye out for.
-More information about each standard can be found on our website.
+This list does not cover everything in the healthy homes standards, just some things you can easily keep an eye out for.

 Healthy homes